 And then of course there are the world famous Komodo Dragon - biggest lizard in the world.
 We will be travelling in style on the luxury SeaSafari VII liveaboard and our itinerary will include the North, center and South of Komodo.

 The national park reserve of Komodo Island offers the liveaboard diver just about every type of tropical scuba diving imaginable - from warm, calm and colourful shallow reefs alive with hundreds of colourful reef fishes and crammed with invertebrates, to current-swept deep cool water sea mounts, walls and pinnacles patrolled by sharks, tuna and other big fish.

-Amira was built with locally grown timber by indigenous crafts men using ancient Pinisi boat building traditions.
+SeaSafari VII was built with locally grown timber using Indonesian Pinisi boat building traditions.
 She is equipped with a state of the art navigation system, security and rescue equipment and technology.
-With a length of 52 meters Amira offers 9 comfortable double cabins and one single cabin, all equipped with personal showers and toilets and natural lighting.
-There is a cozy restaurant, a romantic lounge area and a huge sun deck and… and… and…a dream boat.
-Generously designed space to gear up with a fixed site for each diver, several rinse tanks, plenty of surface space and a large camera room.
+All cabins are equipped with personal showers and toilets and natural lighting.
+There is a cozy restaurant, a romantic lounge area and a several lovely sun decks.
+Generously designed space to gear up with a fixed site for each diver, several rinse tanks, plenty of surface space and a large camera area.
 All in all an ideal base camp for the most beautiful dive excursions in Indonesia.